-Due to the assembly nature of the Company's manufacturing process, production requires limited specialty tooling, machinery and equipment.
-As a result, the Company generally has predictable ongoing maintenance capital expenditure requirements related to its assembly operations.
+The Company generally has predictable ongoing maintenance capital expenditure requirements related to its assembly operations.
 Capital expenditure requirements for new tooling, machinery and equipment may fluctuate from period to period depending on the Company's requirements for in-house fabrication and manufacturing of parts instead of outsourcing them from third parties.
 Management will also consider capital expenditures where there is an opportunity to grow or diversify the business.
+ADL's business is generally less capital intensive than New Flyer and MCI due to lower levels of insourcing.

-In 2018, the Company incurred capital expenditures of approximately \$89 million related to investments for new tooling to support expanded product lines, investments in the Shepherdsville facility, investments in its information technology and for facility transformation to support its Operational Excellence and QAS initiatives.
-The Company financed approximately \$18 million of these capital expenditures through leases and funded the balance of the expenditures from operating cash flows.
+In 2019, the Company incurred capital expenditures of approximately \$42 million related to investments for new tooling to support expanded product lines, investments in its information technology and for continuing facility transformation to support its Operational Excellence initiatives.
+The Company financed approximately \$4 million of these capital expenditures through leases and funded the balance of the expenditures from operating cash flows.